agc93/beatvortex/docs/content/en/docs/developer/meta.md

 ### Can I run my own metaserver?

 Yes!
 The code our server uses is [open source on GitHub](https://github.com/agc93/modmeta-relay) and easy enough to run on your own.
-Just run the server, then add its publicly accessible URL to your Vortex configuration.
+Just run the server, add the BeatVortex plugin, then add its publicly accessible URL to your Vortex configuration.

+### Can the metaserver be turned off?

+Yes, but you probably shouldn't.
+Unless you're testing your own server or something, it's best to leave it enabled.
+Disabling the metaserver will immediately remove the server from Vortex's configuration meaning anything that depends on a metaserver will stop working.
+Most notably, dependencies won't automatically be downloaded/installed anymore!

+> There was also a bug in Vortex versions prior to 1.12.3 where disabling metaservers didn't actually remove them which could cause problems during install.